Secure email communications

 For help and support, refer to the Further guidance and support section.

 Most personal banking customers will receive messages from HSBC by post or via their online banking service.
 Our online banking facility provides a high level of security whether you log on using a desktop or laptop computer or an HSBC app on your mobile device.

 Make sure that the padlock symbol is displayed in the address bar when accessing the online banking website – this indicates that the connection is secure.
 You should still take all reasonable precautions to keep your login details safe, such as never telling anyone your password.

-For guidance on how to open the initial SecureMail message sent by your HSBC relationship manager or HSBC representative, please refer to the step-by-step user guide PDF 616KB or quick reference guide PDF 260KB .
+For further guidance on how to open the initial Proofpoint Encryption and Voltage SecureMail encrypted email sent by your HSBC representative, please refer to:

-When sending emails to our business customers or other external organisations, our preferred method of encryption is Transport Layer Security (TLS), an industry-standard encryption protocol that ensures email is transmitted securely over the internet.
-However, for the email to be encrypted, TLS must be enabled on the mail servers of both the sender and receiver.
-To find out whether it is enabled on your organisation’s email accounts, you will need to speak to your email server administrator.
+When sending emails to our business customers or other external organisations, HSBC leverage a Classification to identify the sensitivity of the content of the email.
+By using this Classification label we will send email via either Voltage or Proofpoint Encrypted mail or by using TLS.
+Transport Layer Security (TLS), an industry-standard encryption protocol that ensures email is transmitted securely over the internet.
+TLS must be enabled on the mail servers of both the sender and receiver.

 For further information about TLS, download the Transport Layer Security guidance document (PDF 157KB).